reowst/sdk/FAQ.md

 Network Next is a marketplace for premium network transit.

-We sell 10 second slices of access to private networks, we're basically _Google Adwords for Packets_.
+We sell 10 second slices of access to private networks via a two-sided marketplace, we're basically _Google Adwords for Packets_.

-This results in improved network transit from players around the world to your game servers.
-Players experience lower latency, less hitching, and less packet loss while they play over Network Next.
+The results is improved network transit from players around the world to your game servers.
+Players experience lower latency, fewer hitches, and less packet loss when they play over Network Next.

 Players that we can't improve (yet), or are _good enough_ according to your requirements, take the public internet and are _free_.